 The current fortress was shaped by the Dutch invasions of the 19th century (around 1818-1821).
 The history of the Dinant Citadel speaks volumes of the strategic importance of this little town.

-To reach the citadel complex, you can either walk 408 steps to reach the top, or hop on a cable car.
-The fortress currently houses a museum dedicated to the World War I events, including the massacres in the Battle of Dinant of 1914.
+To reach the Citadel complex, you can either walk 408 steps to reach the top or hop on a cable car.
+The fortress currently houses a museum dedicated to World War I events, including the massacres in the Battle of Dinant of 1914.

 They are open from 10:00 am to 5:30 pm.
 Guided tours of one hour are available as well.